Spring scales for weighing

 How spring scales work

-To state the obvious, when a something pushes down on a spring, it is depressed and when something pulls down on a spring, it is extended.
-Spring scales work by measuring how far a spring is depressed or extended on a scale which has been previously calibrated using known weights.
-Examples today include luggage weighers that extend a spring and bathroom scales which compress a spring.
-The weight and resistance of the spring is chosen by manufacturers to suit what is to be weighed.
+When something pushes down on a spring, the spring is depressed and when something pulls down on a spring, it is extended.
+Spring scales work by measuring how far a spring is depressed or extended on a scale which has been previously calibrated using known standard weights.
+Two examples today include luggage weighers that extend a spring and bathroom scales which compress a spring.
+The strength and resistance of the spring is chosen by manufacturers to suit what is to be weighed.

 Advantages of spring scales over balance scales

 Shopkeepers were quick to spot the significant advantages of spring scales and were starting use them to replace balance scales when I was shopping as a child in the 1940s and 50s.
 However the old style balance scales were still used for heavy goods like potatoes and builders' materials.
-The main advantages were as follows:
+Main advantages of spring scales were as follows:

-- Spring scales gave an immediate display of weight on their scales, so were quicker to use, as there was no trial and error to get a balance.
+- Spring scales gave an immediate display of weight on their scales, so were quicker to use, as there was no trial and error to get a balance of fiddling about with weights.

-- Spring scales were and are more sensitive and accurate for small weights.
+- Spring scales were more sensitive and accurate for small weights.

 The Imperial System of Weights